DSchroer/schroer.ca/source/about/index.md

 </div>

-At Square Enix I had a variety of roles.
-My main project was a web portal that unified all third party services for game developers.
+At Square Enix I am working in a variety of roles.
+My main project is a web portal that unified all third party services for game developers.
 This software combined all of the workflow, service, and live-ops needs into a single tool.
-As our team grew from just three developers to over thirty, I  recruited, interviewed and trained many of the incoming developers.
-In addition, I played a large role in creating and managing the standardized build infrastructure for all of the studio's titles.
+As our team grew from just three developers to over thirty in two years, I  recruited, interviewed and trained many of the incoming developers.
+In addition, I played a significant role in creating and managing the standardized build infrastructure for all of the studio's titles.

 * Shipped 6 titles: Hitman Go Windows Phone Edition, Lara Croft Go, Deus Ex Go and, 3 Unannounced Soft-Launched Titles
 * Developed a new technique for segmenting users for live-ops